Meeting Time: November 07, 2023 at 9:00am PST

 • Default_avatar

-Peter McNamee 12 months ago
+Peter McNamee about 1 year ago

 The CEO’s budget report spotlights that utility and fuel costs are driving a more than 22% increase in County operation costs.
 The GrassRoots Institute has devoted extensive time and resources exploring options the County could take to cut energy costs and reduce carbon emissions.
 We concur with the WilDan energy assessment recommendations to cut ongoing county costs thru onetime energy conservation and decarbonization investments.
 Decades of research demonstrates investing in energy conservation, solar systems, replacing obsolete inefficient HVAC with heat pump systems, converting to energy efficient lighting, insulating and weatherizing to conserve HVAC use, and converting to a fuel efficient vehicle fleet produce ongoing enterprise-wide savings that far exceed costs.